Our Detroit office has moved to 4160 John R Street, Suite 1011, DMC Harper Professional Bldg., 10th Floor, Detroit, MI 48201

 Podiatrists are familiar with the fact that there are a number of rare foot conditions that can impact the health of someone’s feet.
 Maffucci syndrome is one such rare foot condition.
 This condition typically impacts the hands and the feet.
 It is so rare that less than 200 cases have been reported since its discovery in 1881.
 If an individual has Maffucci syndrome, they may experience the development of benign growths on the bones of the feet.
 These growths are especially located at the end of the bones.
 This condition is potentially serious because although the growths are initially benign, it is possible that they may become malignant (meaning cancerous).
 Interestingly, Maffucci syndrome is not an inherited condition, and those living with the syndrome can be smaller in stature.
 If you want to learn more about Maffucci syndrome or other rare foot conditions, contact a podiatrist today.

 Some foot conditions may require additional professional care.
-If you have any concerns, contact Manisha Mehta, DPM of Detroit, Michigan and Toledo, OH.
+If you have any concerns, contact Manisha Mehta, DPM of Detroit, MI.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Rare Foot Conditions